abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBEsol-PDv0.3/README.md

   * Se-d.in: Include 3d in valence.
 Not recommended for GW
   TODO: PHGAMMA RUNNING

+  * Se-spd.in: Se-spd-high has good logders but it's hard)
+    TODO: model core-charge too localized

 ## Br

   * Br.in: Default for GS applications.
 Not recommended for GW

   * Br-d.in: Include 3d in valence.
 Not recommended for GW

+  * Br-spd.in: Include full (3s, 3p, 3d) shell in valence.
+    Recommended version for GW and high accuracy calculations but it's hard
+    TODO: model core-charge too localized

 ## Kr